GTCMT/MIG-FbaData/README.md

 `MIG-FbaData`

     --> `FBA2013`

-        --> `bandname.xlsx` : this excel sheet contains the tabulated assessments for all students for a particular band.
-The band could be middle school, concert band, or symphonic band.

-        --> `bandname` : folder, for a particular band

-            --> `student-id` : folder, for a particular student. student-id is a 5 digit number. contains annotations for the student. individual files are described in the section 'Annotations & Metadata' is this readme
+        --> `bandname` : folder, for a particular band, can be 'middleschool', 'concertband' or 'symphonicband' --> `assessments` : folder, containing the assessments for each student --> `student-id` : folder, for a particular student. student-id is a 5 digit number. contains annotations for the student. individual files are described in the section 'Annotations & Metadata' is this readme

-        --> `midiscores` : folder, contain the scores that the students are performing instrument wise in midi format ...
+            --> `musicalscores` : folder, contains instrument-wise midi / pdf / xml musical scores for the auditions --> `excelbandname.xlsx` : this excel sheet contains the tabulated assessments for all students for a particular band.
+        ...
         ...